-15. Determination of suitability to interact with participating minors funding announcement (solicitation), or an associated federal statute -- that a purpose of some or all of the activities to be carried out under the award (whether by the subgrantee at any tier) is to benefit a set of individuals under 18 years of age.
+15. Determination of suitability to interact with participating minors

+SCOPE.
+This condition applies to this award if it is indicated -- in the application for the award (as approved by DOJ) (or in the application for any subaward, at any tier), the DOJ funding announcement (solicitation), or an associated federal statute -- that a purpose of some or all of the activities to be carried out under the award (whether by the subgrantee at any tier is to benefit a set of individuals under 18 years of age.